Reclaimed Rubber Market Size and Share

 Reclaimed Rubber Market Analysis by Mordor Intelligence

-The Reclaimed Rubber Market size is estimated at USD 1.65 billion in 2025, and is expected to reach USD 2.34 billion by 2030, at a CAGR of 7.21% during the forecast period (2025-2030).
+The Reclaimed Rubber Market size is projected to expand from USD 1.63 billion in 2025 and USD 1.75 billion in 2026 to USD 2.46 billion by 2031, registering a CAGR of 7.11% between 2026 to 2031.
 Momentum stems from mounting raw-material inflation, stricter disposal rules for end-of-life tires, and continuous advances in devulcanisation that close the quality gap with virgin rubber.
 Whole tire reclaim (WTR) remains the backbone of global output, while chemical processes expand fastest as OEMs ask for higher-grade recyclate in premium applications.
 Regionally, Asia-Pacific dominates demand and supply because the world’s largest tire manufacturing base sits next to the planet’s deepest pool of scrap tires, giving processors an unrivalled cost edge.
 Tightening producer-responsibility schemes in India, China, and the European Union lock in a steady pipeline of feedstock, nudging the reclaimed rubber market toward structural rather than cyclical growth.

 Key Report Takeaways